jazzband/django-silk/README.md

 pip install -r test-requirements.txt
 ```

-You'll also need to install `silk`'s dependencies.
+You will also need to install `silk`'s dependencies.
 From the root of the git repository:

 ```bash
 pip install -r requirements.txt